hirenchhatbar/HncImageBundle/README.md

-ImageBundle
+HncImageBundle
 =============

-The ImageBundle adds support for various image manipulation functions in Symfony.
+The HncImageBundle adds support for various image manipulation functions in Symfony.
 It uses the [Intervention/image](https://github.com/Intervention/image) library in backend.

 All functions available can be found at [image.intervention.io](http://image.intervention.io/)